Stex/setting_accessors-pitch/PITCHME.md

 ---

-#### What I wanted

-* All of the previous solutions
-* Not having to create single-purpose tables/columns
-* Not having to change my database schema
+#### So, what to do?

+In the end, the previously solutions are not bad.

+I just don't want to change my database schema all the time for multiple versions of the same thing of features that are gone again within a week.

 ---